 - To make the Spicy Peanut Sauce: In a small bowl, add peanut butter, coconut aminos/tamari, fresh cilantro, raw honey, lime juice, fresh ginger, garlic clove, and red pepper flakes.
 Using a whisk, mix all the ingredients until the sauce is smooth.
 Set aside.

-- Heat a large skillet to medium high heat.
+- Cook Chicken: Heat a large skillet to medium-high heat.
 Add olive oil to the pan along with garlic cloves and minced ginger.
 Saute for 30 seconds and add ground chicken to the pan.
-Cook the chicken, stirring frequently, until there is no more pink, approximately 6-8 minutes.
+Cook the chicken, frequently stirring, until there’s no more pink, approximately 6-8 minutes.
 Add in the ground cloves and sea salt.
-Stir mixture and set aside.
+Stir the mixture and set aside.

 - Assemble the Thai Chicken Lettuce Wraps: Using one lettuce cup add 1/4 cup of the ground chicken mixture, a few cucumbers, a few carrots, and a few red pepper slices.
 Top with 1 tablespoon of the Spicy Peanut Sauce and garnish with green onions and fresh cilantro.
 Serve

 - Serving Size: 2 lettuce cups